FAQ for 2020 - 2021 YMCA Out of School Time (OST) Program

 How does CCCAP operate at the Y?

-It is important to note that we offer a limited number of CCCAP spots in our Before and After School and Summer Camp programs.
+It is important to note that we offer a limited number of CCCAP spots in our Out of School Time programs.

 Both lists operate on a first-come, first-serve basis, where families may request to be added to the list for one of our CCCAP eligible sites and start the registration process.